OctoPrint/octoprint.org/security/index.md

 - Attacks that require the user to install a malicious language pack
 - Attacks that require the user to expose their OctoPrint instance on the public internet or another hostile network
 - Attacks that the user can only perform on themselves
+- Attacks that require the user to have seriously misconfigured their OctoPrint instance

 ## Severity scoring